 As required under GAAP and Regulation S-X, the Company will generally consolidate its investment in a company that is an investment company subsidiary or a controlled operating company whose business consists of providing services to the Company.
 Accordingly, the Company consolidated the results of the Company's wholly-owned subsidiaries in its consolidated financial statements.
-Although the Company owns more than 25% of the voting securities of HSLFI, the Company does not have sole control over significant actions of HSLFI for purposes of the 1940 Act or otherwise, and thus does not consolidate its interest.
+Although the Company owned more than 25% of the voting securities of HSLFI through April 21, 2020, the Company did not have sole control over significant actions of HSLFI for purposes of the 1940 Act or otherwise, and thus did not consolidate its interest prior to April 21, 2020.

-Assets related to transactions that do not meet ASC Topic 860 requirements for accounting sale treatment are reflected in the Company's Consolidated Statements of Financial Condition as investments.
+Assets related to transactions that do not meet ASC Topic 860 requirements for accounting sale treatment are reflected in the Company's Consolidated Statements of Assets and Liabilities as investments.
 Those assets are owned by special purpose entities, including 2019-1 Entities, that are consolidated in the Company's consolidated financial statements.
 The creditors of the special purpose entities have received security interests in such assets and such assets are not intended to be available to the creditors of the Company (or any affiliate of the Company).